Closeup of car tires in winter on the road

 We earn a commission if you make a purchase, at no additional cost to you.

-One of these can help make things more comfortable under the right circumstances and they are commonly used for ice fishing, hunting and so on.
+One of these can help make things more comfortable under the right circumstances.
+You’ll find these heaters are used mostly by anglers for ice fishing, hunting, etc.

-There are some downsides to using a heater, the big one being the risk of carbon monoxide.
-You absolutely have to have ventilation when using one of these.
+There are some downsides to using a heater, the big one being the risk of carbon monoxide poisoning.
+You have to have ventilation when using one of these.
 If it’s not carbon monoxide, it’s also water you need to deal with.

-For each 1 lb of propane burned, it generates 1.6 lbs of water!
-It’s chemistry, which I won’t get into, other than saying it’s a reaction of burning propane with air that generates carbon dioxide and water.
-As I’m sure you already know, being cold and wet is deadly.
+For each 1 lb of propane burned, 1.6 lbs of water is generated!
+It’s chemistry, which I won’t get into other than saying it’s a reaction of burning propane with air that breeds carbon dioxide and water.
+As you already know, being cold and wet is deadly

 I’m not suggesting you should run out and buy a heater.
 Some cars are so tight that having it in there would scare me.
-It’s an option, especially for bigger vehicles.
-You should be aware that it can increase comfort for the right person, at the right time, under the right circumstances.
+It’s an option, especially for larger vehicles.
+You should know that it can increase comfort for the right person at the right time, under the right circumstances.

 Fire Making Tools and a Candle

-Always carry three sources of ignition, that’s the rule of thumb when it comes to fire.
-As usual, a Bic lighter, matches and a Ferro rod, which is pretty basic stuff.
-Add some long-burning emergency candles to the mix and you are golden.
+Always carry three sources of ignition in your winter emergency vehicle kit!
+It is the rule of thumb when it comes to fire.
+As usual, a Bic lighter, weatherproof matches and a Ferro rod.
+Add some long-burning emergency candles to the mix, and you are golden.
 You would be surprised how much heat you can get off a candle, especially in a confined space.
 At a bare minimum, you can warm up cold hands and feet.

-Add a container for your candle and you have seriously levelled up its usefulness.
-The UCO Candle Lantern has a flip-up hanger that comes in handy and increases safety.
+Add a container for your candle, and you have seriously levelled up its usefulness.
+The UCO Candle Lantern has a flip-up hanger, which is handy and increases safety.
 Of course, your survival candle now doubles as a source of light.

 Light Source

 I use the Petzl Swift headlamp.
-You don’t need anything this fancy, you just need a light source that does not rely on draining your car battery.
-You may also need light to do certain tasks outside your vehicle.
+You don’t need anything this fancy.
+All you need is a light source that does not rely on draining your car battery.
+You may also need light to accomplish tasks outside your vehicle.

-If you ever have to narrow down to a single choice for a light source, I always like to make it a headlamp as it leaves your hands free.
+If you ever have to narrow down to a single choice for a light source, I always like to make it a headlamp instead of a flashlight as it leaves your hands free.
 The Petzl Swift can run for 100 hours on low.
-For general lighting, hang it off your rearview mirror, and it now becomes a great lantern.
+For general lighting, hang it off your rearview mirror, which makes for a great lantern.

-You also have the choice to crank it up to 900 lumens when you need to see something.
-900 lumens makes it brighter than most flashlights!
+When you need more light, crank it up to 900 lumens.
+It’s brighter than most flashlights!
 I love Petzl’s dual purpose and choice of light levels.

 Signalling Device

-Assuming you are not stuck on a congested highway, maybe you’re just broken down on a country road with no cell service, you will want a signalling device
+Let’s assume you are not stuck on a congested highway.
+Perhaps you’re broken down on a country road with zero cell service – you will want a signalling device

-When stranded in a car, a white flag means distress, but with a lot of snow, people may not see it.
-An orange flag will catch attention, it’s now up to someone to wonder why you have an orange flag.
+When stranded in a car, a white flag means distress, but with snowy weather or limited visibility, people may not see it.
+An orange flag will catch attention.
+It’s now up to someone to wonder why you have an orange flag.

-Even your 4-way flasher might simply tell people you just pulled over.
-Be careful when using your 4-ways, especially when the snow is falling and visibility is poor.
-Many drivers have crashed into cars parked on the shoulder thinking it’s a lane and the driver in front was just going slow.
+Even your 4-way flashers might tell people you just pulled over on the side of the road.
+Be careful when using your hazard lights, especially when driving in snow and visibility is poor.
+Many drivers have crashed into cars parked on the shoulder, thinking it’s a lane and the driver in front was going slow.
+For this reason alone, you should stay in your vehicle.

-An old trick is to pop your hood, many people will recognize it as a sign of trouble.
+An old trick is to pop your hood.
+Many people will recognize it as a sign of trouble.
 The good old orange triangle or flares will tell people you need help.
-And, if all else fails, even writing a big “help” or “SOS” with your finger on a dirty window or body panel beats standing outside of the vehicle in the elements.
+And, if all else fails, even writing a big “help” or “SOS” with your finger on a dirty window or body panel beats standing outside of the vehicle in bad winter weather.

 Other Emergency Gear

-A first aid kit is a must in any vehicle, I shouldn’t even have to write about it.
-Some automotive manufacturers add a first aid kit to the car, especially popular amongst German automakers.
+A first aid kit is a must in any vehicle.
+I shouldn’t even have to write about it.
+Some automotive manufacturers, like German automakers, add a first aid kit to the car.

-The ham radio is an excellent old-school backup to a phone for anyone interested.
-This is particularly true in rural areas where cell signals are hit or miss.
-Unlike the satellite, phones or messengers, there are no monthly fees with ham radio.
+ham radio is an excellent old-school backup to a phone for anyone interested.
+It is particularly true in rural areas where cell signals are hit or miss.
+Unlike satellite, cell phone, or messenger, there are no monthly fees associated with a ham radio.

-I always carry a pack with all my survival gear when heading into the woods.
-Worthy of mention here is, that I’ll make a point of generally keeping it in my car during winter months.
+When heading into the backcountry, I always carry a pack with all my survival gear.
+A worthy mention is that I’ll make a point of generally keeping it in my car during winter months.
 That automatically ticks off a lot of the items mentioned in this post.

 Winter Road Conditions

-We all have our sources for weather.
-Here, is a neat tool for Ontario.
-It’s the 511 Road Conditions website that tells you the road conditions for all the highways.
+We all have our sources for the weather forecast.
+A neat tool for Ontario is the 511 Road Conditions website, which tells you the road conditions for all the highways in Ontario.
 If you are outside Ontario, I would assume there is something similar for your area.

-Weather can change fast and the state of a highway’s conditions can change just as quickly.
-With something like the above source, you can at least get an idea of what you are heading into.
+Weather can change fast, as can the state of a highway’s conditions.
+With something like the above winter forecast source, you will at least know what you are heading into regarding hazardous winter road conditions.

 Survival - Stranded in a Car During Winter - Car accident on winter road